How to Prepare Iced Tea - A Summer Guide

 General Iced Tea Tips

 - If adding ice cubes later on, keep in mind that this will dilute the tea.
-If you plan on doing so, perhaps 1-2 more heaped tablespoons than you normally would.
+If you plan on doing so, perhaps 1-2 more heaped teaspoons than you normally would.

 - Organic tea generally chills very well.
 The more natural the better, as sometimes with non-organic teas the heat hides the taste of chemicals.
 Chilled will really bring out any impurities contained within.